NREL/HPC/applications/spark/README.md

    can read/write at 2 GB/s.
 The standard nodes have spinning disks that can only read/write at ~130 MB/s.
 Your jobs will fail if you use those nodes.
 You can consider specifying a RAM disk as Spark local storage (`/dev/shm`), but you must be sure you have enough space.
+6. Decide how and when you want to configure your Spark application parameters.

+   - Manually specify global settings in `conf`.
+Note that worker settings in `conf/spark-env.sh` must be set before starting the cluster.
+   - Auto-configure global settings with `configure_spark.sh`.
+You can run this script after acquiring compute nodes and it will apply settings based on the hardware resources of those nodes.
+Run `configure_spark.sh --help` to see available options.
-6. Edit the files in `conf` as desired.
-These control the global Spark settings.
-You can also customize some of the `spark-defaults` parameters when you run `spark-submit` or `pyspark`.
+   - At runtime when you run `spark-submit` or `pyspark`.
 Refer to the CLI help.

-   Here are some parameters to consider editing:
+   Here are some parameters in the `conf` files to consider editing:

 **log4j2.properties**:
    - `rootLogger.level`: Spark is verbose when the log level is `info`.
 Change the level to